rseah145/awesome-dots/README.md

 ### Requires further configuration to work on baremetal

-### Follow the steps after using "archinstall" installation script with awesome
+### Follow the steps after using "archinstall" installation script with awesome as the desktop profile

 awesomewm on arch linux